Atandatemitope/AdventureWorksSalesAnalysis/README.md

 One significant aspect of the data transformation involved the creation of a **Conditional column** to categorize _**Week Types**_ as either Weekday or Weekend.
 Using the Day Name parameter, I defined the logic as follows:

-_If the Day Name is Saturday or Sunday, then categorize it as Weekend; otherwise, label it as Weekday._
+_**If the Day Name is Saturday or Sunday, then categorize it as Weekend; otherwise, label it as Weekday**._

 Additionally, I implemented metrics for classifying products into Expensive and Less Expensive categories.
 The criteria were set as follows: If the product price is less than or equal to **$150**, categorize it as **Less Expensive**; otherwise, label it as **Expensive**.
 This classification enabled me to compare the percentage rates of Less Expensive products to Expensive products based on their prices.

-### Now, Let’s talk about the KPI.
+### Skills / Concept demonstrated:

-I created some Dax to achieve my KPIs using functions like
+To achieve this, I created some Dax to achieve my KPIs using functions like

 - Distinct count function
 - Sum function